Here's everything you need to know about camping out at Whare Flat Folk Festival

 Camping

-Available from midday on 30 Dec to 10am on 3 Jan
+Available from midday on 30 Dec.
+Departure no later than 10am on 3 Jan

 Tents, campervans and caravans welcome